stenskjaer/samewords/README.md

 It is very unclear which of three instances of "a" the note refers to.

-(Reledmac)[https://www.ctan.org/pkg/reledmac] is a very high quality package for LaTeX that facilitates typesetting of critical editions of prime quality.
+[Reledmac](https://www.ctan.org/pkg/reledmac) is a high quality package for LaTeX that facilitates typesetting of critical editions of prime quality.
 It already provides facilities for disambiguating identical words, but it requires the creator of the critical text to manually mark all potential instances of